 Quarry Wood Nature Reserve

-This woodland within Preston Park was declared a nature reserve in 2004.It is a former Victorian Quarry that has now been reclaimed by nature.
+The woodland within Preston Park was declared a nature reserve in 2004.It includes a former Victorian Quarry that has now been reclaimed by nature.

-Its location at the far southern edge of the park and its mix of trees such as beech, alder, oak, horse chestnut and larch make this a pleasant and quiet retreat from the bustle of other areas of the park.
+Its location at the far southern edge of the park, as well as the variety of trees including beech, alder, oak, horse chestnut and larch make this a quiet and pleasant retreat from the bustle of other areas of the park.

 History of Quarry Wood Nature Reserve

-After mining ceased in the 1850s nature reclaimed the area which became a habitat for many species of trees and birds.
+After mining ceased in the 1850s nature reclaimed the area, which has since become a habitat for many species of trees and birds.